cauld/spotify-voice-assistant/README.md

 # Spotify Voice Assistant for Home Assistant

-**Voice-controlled Spotify playback using natural language.** Just say "Play Coldplay on the kitchen speaker" and your music starts playing - no complex YAML patterns, no cookie authentication, just works.
+**Voice-controlled Spotify playback using natural language.** Just say "Play Coldplay on the kitchen speaker" and your music starts playing - no complex YAML patterns and no cookie authentication.

 ## Requirements